If you’re a budding musician and want to produce your own music, you should consider audio editing software.

 I have it on good authority that some free DAWs are just as capable of providing a feasible way of tweaking any piece of audio, with only a few essential bits missing.

-If you want a cost-effective way of producing audio pieces without compromising quality, here are the top 10 free music production software.
+If you want a cost-effective way of producing audio pieces without compromising quality, here is the top free music production software.

 Apple Logic Pro’s close relation in more ways than one